Every business /profession assesse has to maintain books of accounts so as to enable computing his total income for the previous year.

 The above Rule 6F(2) of maintaining the prescribed books of account and other documents shall not apply in relation to any previous year in case of any person—

-• where the specified profession has been newly setup in the previous year, his total gross receipts in the profession for that year are not likely to exceed Rs.
+- where the specified profession was newly set up in the previous year, his total gross receipts in the profession for that year are not likely to exceed Rs.
 1,50,000.

 However, such person shall have to maintain such books of account and other documents as may enable the Assessing Officer to compute his total income.

-Every person carrying on any business or a profession (other than professions referred in Rule 6F) are required to maintain such books of account and other documents, as may enable the Assessing Officer to compute his total income, in following cases
+Every person carrying on any business or a profession (other than professions referred to in Rule 6F) is required to maintain such books of account and other documents as may enable the Assessing Officer to compute his total income in the following cases

 (1) If his total income from business or profession exceeds 2,50,000 for Individual or HUF or his total sales/gross receipts from such business or profession exceeds Rs.25,00,000 for Individual or HUF in any of the three years immediately preceding the relevant previous year.